3P0D/3p0d_SurvivalSuite/README.md

 - 512, 1024, 2048, 4096.
 (all un-used textures and materials are cleared when reusing this option.)

 ### SET OBJECT NAMES:
+you can now customise your naming convention. those are default value.
+it will skip the renaming action if you already had set a prefix.
 ##### SET PREFIX:
 - GEO_
 - RIG_
 - EMPT_
 - CURV_
 - BOOL_
-you can now customise your naming convention. those are default value.